-- On machine safety signs, signal words designating the degree or level of hazard - DANGER, WARNING, or CAUTION - are used with the safety alert symbol. - DANGER indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. - WARNING indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. - CAUTION indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury. - DANGER or WARNING safety signs signs are located near specific hazards.
-General precautions are listed on CAUTION safety signs. - Some safety signs do not use any of the designated signal words above after the safety alert symbol are occasionally used on this machine. - CAUTION also calls attention to safety messages in this manual. - To avoid confusing machine protection with personal safety messages, a signal word IMPORTANT indicates a situation which, if not avoided, could result in damage to the machine. - NOTE indicates an additional explanation for an element of information.
+- On machine safety signs, signal words designating the degree or level of hazard - DANGER, WARNING, or CAUTION - are used with the safety alert symbol. - · DANGER indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. - · WARNING indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. - · CAUTION indicates a potentially hazardous situation - · which, if not avoided, may result in minor or moderate injury. - · DANGER or WARNING safety signs are located near specific hazards.
+General precautions are listed on CAUTION safety signs. - · Some safety signs don't use any of the designated signal words above after the safety alert symbol are occasionally used on this machine. - · To avoid confusing machine protection with personal safety messages, a signal word IMPOR-TANT indicates a situation which, if not avoided, could result in damage to the machine. - NOTE indicates an additional explanation for an element of information.